digitallinguistics/dlx2html/README.md

 The `dlx2html` library takes one or more interlinear glosses in the DaFoDiL format and converts them to HTML for representing linguistic examples on the web.

 The `dlx2html` library does not add any styling to the output HTML.
 Users should either add their own CSS styles, or use the compatible [Digital Linguistics Style Library][Styles].
-The structure of the output HTML is described below.
+The structure of the output HTML and CSS classes are described below.

 If using this library for research, please cite it using the model below: